Champion Your Child’s Learning Potential This Summer

 - State History/Geography Facts: Doing a dedicated study of your state is another fun summer activity—particularly if you can tie in educational field trips.
 Kids can learn about each state’s history and geography with the these unit studies.

 - LearningGamesforKids: This site offers tons of games to tie in with the unit studies above, among so many other topics!

 - National Geographic Kids: Lets your students explore the fun videos, games, and animals this site offers.

 - Online Writing Courses: Time4Writing offers fun, eight-week writing courses in sentence writing, paragraph writing, essay writing, and more.
 We’ve found these to be the perfect focused writing project.
 And my kids love the feedback they get from their course instructors!

-- The Discovery’s virtual field trips: Take a virtual field trip to an amazing place your student would like to explore (highly recommend the Spider-Man video, that is my son’s favorite!).
+- Discovery Education’s virtual field trips: Take a virtual field trip to an amazing place your student would like to explore (highly recommend the Spider-Man video, that is my son’s favorite!).

 - Time4MathFacts: This incentivized math game provides virtual rewards for memorizing math facts through video-game style play.
 It’s so much fun that the kids hardly realize they are learning new skills.